wstalcup/wstalcup.github.io/novel.md

 permalink: /novel/
 ---

-Table of contents for my ongoing high fantasy novel, following the adventures of Sycamore.
+Table of contents for my ongoing high fantasy series, The Chronicle of hte Soul Mage, following the adventures of Sycamore.

-### Table of Contents
+### The Chronicle of the Soul Mage - Table of Contents

 #### Volume 1 - Fire on the Wind

 ![Map](https://wstalcup.github.io/images/fire%20on%20the%20wind.jpg)